 look.
 The person who stands on the left corner of the space will appear tiny while the one who stands at the one to the right of the room gets a massive appearance.
 Seeing is believing.
 So, visit the place and do it practically.

 A visit at the Ebony Forest will allow you to explore a forest reserve and discover the few native animal and plant species remaining on the Island.

 2. Black River Gorges National Park

 The Black River Gorges Nature Park is on the hilly south-western part of Mauritius.
 The park covers an area of about 67km² including the humid upland, marshy heath land and drier lowland forest.
-Some of the facilities for tourists here include picnic areas, information centers and up to 50 kilometers of trails.
+Some of the facilities for tourists here include picnic areas, information centres and up to 50 kilometres of trails.

 A guided tour will drive you through the Park where you will see various endangered species of animals and plants.
 There is an excellent viewpoint along the way at the Alexandra Waterfalls.
 The Black River Gorges Waterfall also offers a view of beautiful western Mauritius.